 Accommodation Shuttle Bus

 The Shuttle bus to Geordie, Longreach, Fays Bay and Kingstown Barracks now attracts a small per person fee of $3 per day or $5 per week.
 Children under 5 years travel free.
-Please refer to Essential Guide for timetable.
+Please refer to Island Guide for timetable.

 The shuttle bus runs until 8:00pm for Geordie Bay so if you are considering going to the movies at the Rottnest Picture Hall, it is advisable to check the movie running times.

 See the beautiful bays, West End and the many spectacular views of Rottnest Island on the Island Explorer bus service.
 Taking a total circumnavigation of the Island, this tour allows you to take in the breathtaking views of the whole Island and discover areas that you can later explore by bike or foot.
 Book your tickets online, or purchase them from the Visitor Centre or Main Bus Stop vending machines.

 Booking this ride is now easier than ever with our new online booking system!